Photo credit: © iStock/alexskopje

 Looking to refinance your home but not sure if it’ll pay off after you factor in the refinance closing costs?
 You’re in the right place.
 With a refinance, you can save money in the long run by switching to a lower interest rate.
 But in the short term, you’re going to have to fork over some money in refinance closing costs.

+Yes, just like your original mortgage, your refinance mortgage will come with closing costs.
 But before you let refinance closing costs scare you away from a refinance, read on for some tips and tricks that will help you weigh the expense of closing costs against the benefits of a refinance.

 First up, a few questions: